soleaf/EvernoteToDayone2/README.md

 # EvernoteToDayone2
-Move notes from Evernote to DayOne2 on Mac
+Move notes with photos from Evernote to DayOne2 on Mac
-It just simple python script.
+- It just simple python script.

 ## Requirement